eilerb1011/LKE-E-VPC/README.md

   label = "lke503536-Customer-1"
 }
 ```
 Just make sure you match up the route-add.yaml file with any subnets you create here.
-Create the new subnets in the LKE VPC with the `terraform apply` command

 Run a `terraform apply` to create the new subnet in your LKE-E vpc, The vpcid and NEW subnetid can now be attached to linodes you create.
 See below: